What is oxygen?

 - It is also used in direct oxidation in many chemical processes.

-- The colorless, odorless, tasteless O2Â gas molecule uses for making synthesis gas in chemistry.
+- The colorless, odorless, tasteless O2 gas molecule is used for making synthesis gas in chemistry.

-- In organic chemistry, it is used for oxidizing organic hydrocarbons like methane, ethane, ethylene, acetylene, etc.
+- In organic chemistry, it is also used for oxidizing organic hydrocarbons like methane, ethane, ethylene, acetylene, etc.

 - It is an oxidizer for the fuels in rocket propulsion.

-It is an essential chemical element for the animal or plant body.
-It is carried out by two metalloproteins like hemoglobin and myoglobin in our body.
-Besides hemoglobin and myoglobin, there are two other dioxygen transport proteins hemocyanins and hemerythrin.
+In the animal body, it is carried out by two metalloproteins hemoglobin and myoglobin.
+Besides hemoglobin and myoglobin, there are also two other dioxygen transport proteins hemocyanins and hemerythrin.
 Hemerythrin is found in marine invertebrates.

-Oxygen transport in blood
+Oxygen Transport in Blood

-Hemoglobin is essential for oxygen transport in our bodies.
-Myoglobin is engaged in the storage of O2 in muscle tissues and is used when necessary.
-The oxygen in our body is used in the biosynthesis of many compounds in the metabolic chain.
-Oxygen may convert some lipid-soluble molecules to water soluble for excretion.
+O2 molecules in our body are used in the biosynthesis of many compounds in the metabolic chain.
+Oxygen may also convert some lipid-soluble molecules to water-soluble ones for excretion.